sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 Now we can added our bucket name, folder and click save and test.
 ![UPDATE](images/20.png)

-Once tested your destination is read to use.
+Once tested your destination is ready to use.
 Let's view the destination.
 ![UPDATE](images/21.png)

 #### Snowflake